A dynamic team tackling one of the world's largest global crises. Presented on this page are members of the IOR's task force.

 Before the IOR, Sebastian attended Loyola University Chicago, pursuing studies in biochemistry and music.
 Much of his research was through the Stanley Manne Children’s Research Institute studying congenital human disorders, and Northwestern Medicine studying advanced directives and the power of attorney in outpatient clinics.
 Alongside his off-site research programs, Sebastian devised a research thesis, LUX, with Loyola’s Department of Physics exploring spectrum frequency analysis and STEM, ultimately creating a live, multimedia light display for an orchestra.

 Sebastian frequently plays piano in various venues in Chicago, and is an avid competitive sailboat racer.
+He is a candidate for the Master’s Degree in Public Policy at Harvard University for the class of 2021.

 Michelle Lieb serves as a strategic and leadership development consultant, in addition to serving on the Global Leadership Advisory Board for Willow Crystal Lake and as an advocate at Refuge for Women, assisting women in moving beyond human trafficking.